example42/example42.github.io/_posts/2022-04-13-puppet-is-acquired-and-example42-goes-back-to-the-roots.md

 ### example42 modules

-Since that first event I attended almost every major Puppet conference, actually all the times I've been in USA has been for a Puppet event.
+After that first event I attended almost every major Puppet conference, actually all the times I've been in USA has been for a Puppet event.

 I owe to Luke Kanies and Puppet a good half of my IT career: since those first years I never stopped to work with Puppet, writing modules, delivering training and consulting all over the world, either for direct customers or as Puppet Partner.